openshift-labs/learn-katacoda/operatorframework/operator-lifecycle-manager-42/intro.md

 # Dependency Model

-With OLMs packaging format Operators can express dependencies on the platform and on other Operators.
+With OLM's packaging format, Operators can express dependencies on the platform and on other Operators.
 They can rely on OLM to respect these requirements as long as the cluster is up.
-In this way, OLMs dependency model ensures Operators stay working during their long lifecycle across multiple updates of the platform or other Operators.
+In this way, OLM's dependency model ensures Operators stay working during their long lifecycle across multiple updates of the platform or other Operators.

 # Discoverability